usdivad/live_performance_setups/README.md

 David's Live Performance Setups
 ===============================

-Various electronic setups for live performances.
+Various electronic setups for live performances as well as tools such as VST/AU plugins.
 Includes WIP experiments and some workflow notes.

-Mostly in Pd (Pure Data), ChucK, Ableton Live, and SPEAR.
+Mostly in C++, Pd (Pure Data), ChucK, Ableton Live, and SPEAR.

 Aside from experiments, these will mostly be cloned/copied from other repositories or sandboxes as an archive of those setups.